Anu-Devop/Anu-CyberAnalyst/README.md

 - 📫 How to reach me: ... anu_remmy@yahoo.com and https://www.linkedin.com/in/anu-famurewa/
 - 😄 Pronouns: ...She/Her
 - ⚡ Fun fact: ...I love science/technology and politics

+ – “Cybersecurity is not just a skill — it's a mindset.”_
+ – Anu Famurewa